SailBoatStuff Home Page LED Lighting Facts Home Page

 Are there differences between LED manufacturers?

 Yes, there are.
-We use Nichia brand LEDs and have found through testing and usage that other brands create varied results and staggered outputs.
+We use Nichia brand LEDs whenever possible, and have found through testing and usage that other brands create varied results and staggered outputs.
 Nichia licenses their LED technology to other companies to develop other LED types but SailboatStuff have found that Nichia manufacturers superior LEDs which yield consistent results.

 Are LEDs affected by extreme conditions?